-You will receive a cool bracelet that securely clips onto your wrist.
+You’ll receive a cool bracelet that securely clips onto your wrist.
 Always make sure to keep it on you.
-After checking in, you can go to blue lagoon locker rooms and shower rooms.
+After checking in, you can go to the locker rooms and shower rooms.

-Once you’ve showered and dressed in your bathing suite, you can go and step out into the lagoon warm waters and began to wash away those worries and aches!
+Once you’ve showered and dressed in your bathing suite, you can go and step out into the lagoon hot water.
+And then begin to wash away those worries and aches!

-Everything about the Blue Lagoon is to make you feel comfortable without you ever having to leave the water.
+Everything about this place is to make you feel comfortable without you ever having to leave the water.
 That’s why they also offer a wet bar in them amazing geothermal waters.
-You can simply swim up and order a beer or ask for blue lagoon cocktail to enjoy.
+You can simply swim up and order a beer to enjoy.

 Remember the bracelet you checked in with?
 You scan it at the bar every time you purchase a drink.
 It acts as a convenient tab that you can easily pay for later when you are checking out.